-to carried at all times by the RCO and ac

-1 ON THE COMMAND "STOP

-Stop all firing and movement and await inst

-, - ·

-2 GIVE FIRST AID AND GET MEDIC AL HELD (If required)

-Implement the medical em

-ergency plan.

-3 ENSURE WEAPON SAFETY AND F DRESERVE EVIDENCE

-3 Do not attempt to unload, make safe, strip or clean any weapon involved,

-alter bearing, range or elevation setting.
-(If nec

-and bearing, range of dievation setting. (if not bessary move personner to safety)

-4 INFORM AND SEEK ADVICE

-- (This is a Unit responsibility.
-Using the detail record

-(1.110.10.0.0.1111.1100)

-CONTACT RANGE CONTROL (DO NOT DIAL 9 999 - Leave that to Range Control)

-When Firing is taking place and on & Training Range system: Ext 223

-Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038

-Mon-Thu & Sun 0800 - 1530 Civ: 0151 9292539

-Fri 0800 - 1530 OR BY RADIO

-Sat 0800 - 1530

-At all other times call the Main Guardroom Mil: 94552 8036 / 0151 9294926

-(manned 24/7)

-Include: Number of casualties and

-Types of injury if known (e.g. gunshot wound etc.)

-Position a guide on the road at the back of the

-The Guardroom will escort the ambulance to meet you r guide who will lead them to the casualty.

-Inform the EXERCISE DIRECTOR AND S

-ATO, AINC and Def AIB Land (Ops) (A

-Def AIB Land Eng and SIB RMP (On SASC/D ef AIB Land (Ops) advice).

-5 CORDON THE AREA AND GA THER EVIDENCE

-Protect evidence.
-Everything is to remain in situ until seen by investigator s.
-Personnel are to mark their position with a helmet or

-PLCE. ·

-Record weapon details.
-Damaged weapons, lodged bullets, empty cases are to be left where they fell.
-(If necessary seek Armourer

-assistance).

-Identify witnesses.
-To prevent influencing, stop discussion and separate v witnesses.
-Witnesses are to produce a brief written account

-of the events.

-Make a sketch map for the investigators.
-Record the position of all fragme

-direction they were facing, their stance, weapon state and the direction of f their weapon.

-6 CONTROL AMMUNITION A

-Record the ADAC, designation and BKI of the ammunition, It is to be seg

-Misfires/Blinds are to be destroyed in accordance with this pamphlet and

-Only after all investigating agencies have been consulted should the ATC authorise clearance of the scene.

-7 SUSPENSION OF RAN

-All Range Staff directly involved are temporarily suspended, pending investigation.

-LAND DANGE LOG COS COSC

-8 RECORD THE ACCIDENT/INCIDENT IN THE

-This is the Conducting Office

-MOD 510 are Mandatory for Regulars & Reser ves, MOD 492 for Cadet Forces

-,

-9. USEFUL NUMBERS FOR NON-EMERGENCY (I.E. NOT LIFE THREATENING)

-• a.
-16 years and over: Southport General F

-1 b.
-Under 16: Ormskirk General Hospital 0
+to carried at all times by the RCO and 1 ON THE COMMAND "ST OP, STOP, STOP" Stop all firing and movement and await instructions from the Safety Staff.
+2 GIVE FIRST AID AND GET MEDICAL HELP (If required) Implement the medical emergency plan.
+3 ENSURE WEAPON SAFETY AND PRESERVE EVIDENCE Do not attempt to unload, make safe, strip or clean any weapon involved, (unless not doing it would increase the risk to personnel) or alter bearing, range or elevation sett 4 INFORM AND SEE ··· y / • (This is a Unit responsibility.
+Using the detail r (a. c , , . c g a · · · · · · · · · · · · · · CONTACT RANGE CONTROL (DO NOT DIA L 999 - Leave that to Range Control) When Firing is taking place and on & Range system: Ext 223 Training Areas 4,5A, 6 & 7 Shanty area Mil: 94552 8038 Mon-Thu & Sun 0800 - 1600 Civ: 0151 9292539 Fri 0800 - 1530 OR BY RADIO Sat 0800 - 1630 At all all all all all all all all all al N. 04550 0000 / 0454 At all other times call the Main Mil: 94552 8036 / 0151 Guardroom (manned 24/7) 9294926 Include: Number of casualties a Types of injury if know (e.g. gunshot wound etc.) Burger of the control of the Lord of Called the Control of Position a guide on the road at the back of The Guardroom will escort the ambulance to meet y casualty The Guardiooni win escore the unibulance to meet y our guide who will ledd them to the cusualty.
+Inform the EXERCISE DIRECTOR AND SENIOR PLANNING OFFICER ATO and Def AIB Land (Ops) (Are always to be informed).
+Def AIB Land Eng and SIB RMP (On SASC/Def AIB Land (Ops) advice).
+5 CORDON THE AREA AND GATHER EVIDENCE Protect evidence.
+Everything is to remain in situ until seen by in eir position with a helmet or PLCE. vooligatore.
+I crocrimer are to mark are on pooldon with a Record weapon details.
+Damaged weapons, lodged bullets, em nty cases are to be left where they fell l (If necessary seek Armourer assistance). prij 12300 alo to 20 lolt Whole they let (1.0000001) Identify witnesses.
+To prevent influencing, stop discussion and separate witnesses.
+Witnesses are to produce a brief written account of the events.
+F. 3222 & 81101 Make a sketch map for the investigators.
+Record the position of all fragments and personnel (injured a and witnesses). stating the direction they were facing, their stance, weapon state and the direction of their weapon.
+6 CONTROL AMMUNITION AND EVIDENCE Record the ADAC, designation and BKI of the ammunition, It is unless approved by ATO.
+Jog. ogstos sita flot acca again Misfires/Blinds are to be destroyed in accordance with this pam ohlet and ATO instructions and report ed to ATO using Figure 4 detail. : and / !!
+O moradonolio and report o / o doinig Only after all investigating agencies have been consulted shoul d the ATO authorise clearance of the scene.
+7 SUSPENSION OF RA ' All Range Staff directly involved are temporar 8 RECORD THE ACCIDENT/INCIDENT IN THE LAND RANGE LOG This is the Conducting Off MOD 510 are Mandatory for Regulars & Rese 9.
+MOD Form 1670 - Within 24hrs submit an initial report to the e MID Cell 10 DURALS - Complete the DURALS Defence Alert Full report 11 MOD Form 1670 - Within 28 days submit a full report to the i willi Earm 1671 - within 7x asve ellamit s till ranart to the MIID CEII

-ARMY INCIDENT NOTIFICATION CELL (AINC) Military 96770 3661 Civil 030067 98254 DEFENCE ACCIDENT INVESTIGATION BRANCH LAND (OPS) Military 9679 86587 Civil 030 679 86587 JOINT SERVICE EOD OPERATIONS CENTRE (JSEODOC) Military 94234 Ext 3360/3361/3362
+DEFENCE ACCIDENT INVESTIGATION BRANCH Duty Coordinator Civil 01980 348622

+Ammunitio Technical Officer (ATO) Support JOINT SERVICE EOD OPERATIONS CENTRE (JSEODOC) Military 94234 Ext 3360/3361/3362 Civil 01235 514300